ilumii/FoodSearch/README.md

 # FoodSearch
-The purpose of this program is to search through a csv file and find the 3 closest resturants near your current location then displays the resturant name, distance, and address.
+The purpose of this program is to search through a csv file and find the 3 closest resturants near your current location using the  Haversine formula.
+The program will then display the resturant name, distance, and address.

 To run:
 1) enter "make" in command line